A Renewed Call to Join NAA's Eviction Moratorium Lawsuit

 Cost

 There are expenses associated with lawsuits that are separate from the time and work of the lawyers involved.
 These expenses can include court costs and filing fees, court reporters, expenses associated with third-party vendors, and a variety of other costs.
 An initial cost deposit of $1,000 for each plaintiff will be used toward any general litigation expenses.
 Additional costs may be assessed on a pro rata basis.
 At the conclusion of the lawsuit, any unspent funds will be returned, again on a pro rata basis.
-It is likely that the greatest potential cost associated with the lawsuit will be for the retention of a litigation consulting firm, EPIQ, to manage the increasing number of plaintiffs as they join the lawsuit.
 Another potential cost associated with the lawsuit will be for the retention of one or more expert witnesses.
 Each plaintiff will bear the cost of any expert work associated with proving its case and damages.
 (Alternatively, the expert witness fees may be assessed to all plaintiffs on a pro rata basis.)
 It is impossible to estimate the amount of those expenses at this time.

 Risks